 Review of outcomes from de-escalation training: Price O, and others.
 Learning and performance outcomes of mental health staff training in de-escalation techniques for the management of violence and aggression.
 Br J Psychiatry.
 2015;206:447-455

 Research exploring staff perspectives on de-escalation: Price O, and others.
 The support-control continuum: An investigation of staff perspectives on factors influencing the success or failure of de-escalation techniques for the management of violence and aggression in mental health settings.
 Int J Nurs Stud.
 2018;77:197-206

-This research was funded by the NIHR Health Technology Assessment Programme.
+Funding: This research was funded by the NIHR Health Technology Assessment Programme.

 Conflicts of Interest: The study authors declare no conflicts of interest.

 Disclaimer: NIHR Alerts are not a substitute for professional medical advice.
 They provide information about research which is funded or supported by the NIHR.
 Please note that views expressed in NIHR Alerts are those of the author(s) and reviewer(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.